KostasPik/Softlab-Django-Blog/readme.md

  - Newsletter subscription capability (with e-mail verification).
  - Searching bar for posts.
  - Infinite scrolling (instead of ordinary pagination).
- - Categories for each post.
-(Each post can have multiple categories).
+ - Categories for each post. (each post can have multiple categories).
  - Comment section (including reply capability).
  - Donations using the [Stripe API](https://stripe.com/docs/api).
- - "Contact Us" form.
-(Sends form data to email).
+ - "Contact Us" form. (sends form data to email).
  - Administation Panel (requires authentication from a superuser).

 **The site is on live display [here](https://djangoblogdisplay.pythonanywhere.com/).**